What is the Principle of ‘Double Effect’?

 The very rare cases when a pregnancy poses a genuine and immediate threat to the mother’s life are a source of great confusion, especially among Catholics.

-The most common problems of this type are ectopic pregnancy, carcinoma of the uterine cervix, and cancer of the ovary.
+The most common problems that require the application of this ethical principle are ectopic pregnancy, carcinoma of the uterine cervix, and cancer of the ovary.
 Occasionally, cancer of the vulva or vagina may require surgical intervention.1

-In such cases, under the “principle of double effect,” physicians must do everything in their power to save both the mother and the child.
-In the case of an ectopic pregnancy, if the doctors decide that the mother’s life can only be saved by removing the Fallopian tube, and with it the preborn baby, or by removal of some other tissue essential for the preborn baby’s life, the baby will most likely die.
+In such cases, under the principle of double effect, physicians must do everything in their power to save both the mother and the child.
+In the case of an ectopic pregnancy, if the doctors decide that the mother’s life can only be saved by removing the Fallopian tube, and with it the preborn baby, or by removal of some other tissue essential for the preborn baby’s life, the baby will certainly die.
 But this kind of surgery would not be categorized as an abortion.
 This is the critical and fundamental difference between deliberate killing (abortion) and unintentional death.
 The intent is not to kill the preborn child, but to save the life of the mother.

 Conditions of the Principle of Double Effect

 The principle of double effect states that it is morally permissible to perform an action that will produce both good and bad effects as long as the following conditions are all met.
 The example shown below is for the treatment of an ectopic pregnancy, where the preborn child is developing in the Fallopian tube.
 If the child continues to grow there, the tube will eventually rupture and will probably cause the death of both the mother and the child.2

 - The goal of the surgery itself must be good or at least morally neutral.
 In this case, the goal of the surgery is to remove a pathological organ which presents an imminent threat to the life of the woman—a good goal.
 By contrast, the goal of surgical or chemical abortion is simply to kill the preborn child.